oleksii-openproject/openproject/docs/development/development-environment/docker/README.md

     (Session info: chrome=130.0.6723.91)
 ```

-If this happend just comment out the network overrides
+If this happens just comment out the network overrides.

 ## TLS support